DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 This section will contain a bit of information on the definition of the new Module's class and why some of the things were done the way they were.
 This will also have the **COMPLETE** module definition of the DoS and DDoS modules as code blocks.

 ### DoS
 The DoS module definition is almost the same as the **Msf::Exploit** Knock module.
 This is because it makes one connection with the functions provided by the **Msf::Exploit::Remote::Tcp** Mixin.
 It uses this connection to send the malicious message, and the Mixin provides a few datastore objects to control those functions.
 Since we are only sending a message, and are not expecting a response as it will hopefully crash the server the only datastore objects we care about are *RHOST*  which is configured by the user and *RPORT*.
-We assume the server is running on a know default port of 9999 so we will want to set the default value of *RPORT* to 9999.
+We assume the server is running on a known default port of 9999 so we will want to set the default value of *RPORT* to 9999.

 This results in the following Module:
 ```ruby